lara-unb/CoopRobo/docs/source/mobile/pioneer/model/kinematics.rst

 The P3-DX is a two-wheel-drive and P3-AT is a four-wheel-drive.
 The `Omron Adept MobileRobots`_ considers in its manual the P3-DX as a differential drive robot and the P3-AT as a skid/slip drive robot.
 For our sake, both are modeled as differential drive vehicles because the exact center of rotation in a skid/slip drive is unpredictable [1]_.
-The differential drive consists of two wheels mounted in the same axis with separated motors [2]_.

 .. paragrafo sobre robos com rodas

-"Wheeled Mobile Robots (WMR) constitute a class of mechanical systems characterized by kinematics constraints that are not integrable and cannot, therefore, be eliminated from the model equations" [3]_.
 In order to represent the motion of a mobile robot, we must define the reference frames and determine their position.
 There are two essential frames to a robot if we consider the robot as a rigid body.
 They are the global reference frame, that is world fixed, and the local reference frame, which is robot fixed.